open-craft/learning-credentials/docs/decisions/0001-purpose-of-this-repo.rst

 Consequences
 ************

-We will stop using the built-in certificates mechanism.
+We will stop using the built-in credentials mechanism.
 The goal of this repository is to have as little dependencies from the core ``edx-platform`` as possible to make it easier to maintain and upgrade.

 ..
 This section describes the resulting context, after applying the decision.
 All consequences should be listed here,